 The Corporation met eight times during the year and have overseen a variety of complex issues such as the refinancing of loan agreements and the oversight of progress towards relocating the Tamworth Campus into Tamworth town centre.
-The Corporation contributed to and then approved a new strategy document to take the College forward to 2025.
+The Corporation has contributed to the strategy document that will take the College forward to 2025.
 As part of this, the Corporation regularly review a set of agreed KPIs to assess the performance of the College.

-The Corporation regularly assesses its own performance and the self-assessment report year ended 31 July 2021 assesses the performance of the Corporation as "Good".
+The Corporation regularly assesses its own performance and the self-assessment report year ended 31 July 2022 assesses the performance of the Corporation as "Good".